actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 ### 2.1 - Use a starter workflow

-To build a workflow that employs Actions for automating the Continuous Integration process, start by adding a **starter workflow** to your repository:
+To build a workflow that employs Actions for your Continuous Integration process, start by adding a **starter workflow** to your repository:

-1. From your repository's main view, find an navigate to the **Actions** tab.
+1. From your repository's main view, find and navigate to the **Actions** tab.
 2. Select **New workflow**.
 3. Search for `Node.js`.
 4. Click **Configure** under the `Node.js` starter workflow.